ContainerCraft/Kargo/README.md

 [Talos](https://talos.dev/) is a modern OS for Kubernetes.
 Talos is designed to be secure, immutable, and minimal.
 Talos is the recommended platform for running Kargo in a production-like homelab environment.
 Find out more about why in our [FAQ](FAQ.md).

+The Talos documentation and deployment automation is still a work in progress under discovery in the [./metal directory](./metal/3node-optiplex-cluster) of this repository.
+Find the README with current build notes and example configs there.

 ### How to Run Kargo on Kind

 > NOTE: the following assumes you have already installed VSCode, the Remote Containers extension, and Docker Desktop.